pauloLeitao85/Arch-Dots-and-Docs/README.md

 ### 7. Verify UEFI Mode

-We ensure the system is booted in UEFI mode, as `systemd-boot` requires it.
+We ensure the system is booted in UEFI mode as modern EFI bootloaders require it.

 ```bash
 ls /sys/firmware/efi/efivars